JoGorska/bonsai-shop/README.md

 Buttons are usually equipped with an icon corresponding to the context.

 Links are often styled as a button to allow a nice flow of the page.

+## Future Features

+### Google places API to fetch address data

+Autofill the address fields in profile form and in checkout by using google places API.
+This would speed up the checkout process.

+### Current stock

+Stock numbers - the future development needs to be focused on adding a some kind of stock app.
+The views and webhook handlers might need updating to reflect the impact of the completed purchase on the trees in stock.
+Currently tree model has quantity column that is not being utilised.

+Further step would be to enable superuser to add new stock to increase quantity of each trees.

+### Javascript validation on input

+Another important feature that had to be dropped due to short deadline is javascript validation on input.
+User currently is notified by django messages in the form of toasts that something went wrong with the form.
+Idealy we should have javascript preventing submittion and checking if the form is correct on user input.
+This would give user instant feedback and chance to correct the form.

+### Success page after question is submitted

+It would be a good idea to add a success page after the question is submitted.
+This page could contain the Subscriber form to encourage user to subscribe

+### Secured view to unsubscribe

+The most urgent feature that wasn't implemented is changing the Subscriber - to that it can be only a registered user.
+This way all the views can be secured with the decorator and malicious crawling urls wouldn't remove any subscriptions.

+Ideally the Subscriber model should have additional columns recording who edited the subscriber and when.

+### Dashboard for superuser

+Currently all special pages dedicated for superuser are located in navbar under a user icon.
+This is higly impractical and should be changed.
+The superuser should have a admin panel.
+This would feature all links that require special permittions.

+### search option in questions

+It would be a great help if the user has been welcomed with a search form on FAQ page.
+This would let user search the library of our questions to see if someone has asked about the issue he is having.

+This would also limit repeating the same questions by other users.

 ## Search Engine Optimalization